Save your time in managing servers and websites by using these intelligent software.

 Webmin is module-based, making it easy to add new functionality and possible for anybody keen on writing plugins for server management.
 There are more than 100 modules available to help you get started.

 - SiteWorx for managing websites and domains

-It has application-based support, which includes Apache, PHP, MySQL, Perl, and Djbdns (DNS) and also has email-based support, which includes POP3, IMAP, SMTP services using Qmail.
+It has application-based support, including Apache, PHP, MySQL, Perl, and Djbdns (DNS) and has email-based support, including POP3, IMAP, and SMTP services using Qmail.